-The Bank's loan portfolio mix can be classified into four principal categories.
-These are real estate, agricultural, commercial, and consumer.
-Real estate loans can be further segmented into construction and land development, farmland, one-to-four family residential, multi-family, and commercial or industrial.
+The Bank's loan portfolio mix can be classified into three principal categories.
+These are commercial and agricultural, real estate, and consumer.
+Real estate loans can be further segmented into residential, commercial, and construction.
 Qualified borrowers are defined by policy and our underwriting standards.
-Owner provided equity requirements range from 20% to 30% with a first lien status required.
-Terms are generally restricted to between 10 and 20 years with the exception of construction and land development, which are limited to one to five years.
+Owner provided equity requirements range from 0% to 30% with a first lien status required.
+Terms are generally restricted to between 10 and 30 years with the exception of construction and land development, which are limited to one to five years.
 Real estate appraisals, property construction verifications, and site visitations comply with policy and industry regulatory standards.